 The EU defines the nine levels as follows:

 Referencing Technology Readiness Levels

-Systematic referencing of TRLs is required, allowing a technology to evolve from conception through to research, development and deployment.
+Organizations systematically reference TRLs, allowing technology to evolve from conception through research, development, and deployment.
 Universities, along with government funding sources, focus on TRLs 1-4, while the private sector focuses on TRLs 7-9.

 To bridge the valley of death, collaborative efforts are often required.
 Andriotto Financial Services has a long history of working with its Members and academia, across a range of industry sectors, to fulfil this need.
 It also works with SMEs and under the framework of EIC to help innovation evolve to marketable product or service.
 This is also helped by the fact that Mauro Andriotto is a member of the valuation experts used by EIC to assess projects that apply under the programme.